riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 1. Ensure Docker and Docker Compose are installed on your system
 2. Clone this repository
 3. Set up the necessary configuration files (Keepalived configs for primary and backups)
+4. Create docker network with `docker network create --subnet=172.18.0.0/24 fusionnet`
-4. Run `docker compose up -d` to start the system
+5. Run `docker compose up -d` to start the system
-5. Access the service via the Virtual IP (localhost) on the appropriate port
+6. Access the service via the Virtual IP (localhost) on the appropriate port

 ## Using curl to Set and Get Values